 Squeezing pollen like toothpaste

-When the joint is bent, the plates pull apart and the bee stuffs the opening with pollen that she collects from her body.
+When a bee bends her leg, the plates pull apart and she stuffs the opening with pollen that she collects from her body.
 First, she uses all six legs to scrape the pollen into one place: the inside of the hindleg basitarsus.
 Then she combs it off the basitarsus with stiff bristles on the edge of the pollen press called a pollen rake.
-She cleans the left with the right and the right with the left, until the open press is full of pollen.
+She cleans the left with the right and the right with the left until the open press is full of pollen.

 When she straightens her leg, the plates close against the pollen and force it up into the pollen basket.
 It’s like a tube of toothpaste: when you squeeze the two sides together, the paste comes out the top.
 Here, when the two plates are squeezed together, the pollen is forced up into the pollen basket.
 Although it may seem backward, the pollen basket is actually filled from the bottom.